Haider-Mukhtar/Haider-Mukhtar-Portfolio/README.md

 # Haider Mukhtar Portfolio

-A portfolio using React, TypeScript, and TailwindCSS.
+A portfolio using React, Vite, TypeScript, and TailwindCSS.

 ## Demo